PerfectlySoft/PerfectDocs/guide/gettingStarted.md

 response.completed()
 ```

-### Filter and handle 404 errors in a custom manner
+### Filtering and Handling 404 Errors in a Custom Manner

 ```swift
 struct Filter404: HTTPResponseFilter {